Gas Safety Certificates: What Landlords Need To Know

 In this article we take a look at everything landlords need to know about Gas Safety Regulations, what the legal requirements mean, how often gas safety checks need to be undertaken, and when you need to provide an up to date Gas Safety Certificate to your tenants.

-What are the current gas safety regulations for landlords in the UK?
+What Are the Current Gas Safety Regulations for Landlords in the UK?

-The Gas Safety Regulations (Installation and Use) 1998 made it a legal responsibility for landlords and letting agents to ensure the safety of any gas fittings and appliances in rental properties.
+The Gas Safety (Installation and Use) Regulations 1998 made it a legal responsibility for landlords and letting agents to ensure the safety of any gas fittings and appliances in rental properties.
 Appliances and fittings that landlords and letting agents must maintain the safety of include:

 • Pipework leading to gas appliances

-• Flues leading from gas appliances
+• Flues from gas appliances

 Annual inspections should be undertaken to ensure there are no leaks and all appliances are properly functioning.

-What are the benefits of the 2018 Gas Safety Regulations?
+What Are the Benefits of the 2018 Gas Safety Regulations?

-Essentially, the amendments introduced more flexibility in the timing of annual gas safety checks without shortening any safety check cycles.
 This flexibility reduced the issue of ‘over complying’ and enabled improved maintenance planning; benefiting both the tenant and the landlord.

 You can find out more about what this means and how to meet requirements in the Approved Code of Practice and Guidance.